-- Build a model or prototype? - Produce CAD drawings or videos? - Present their solution to classmates, local experts, or public officials? - Design, build, and implement their solution?
+- Produce drawings or videos? - Include suggestions for funding the prototype? - Present their solution to classmates, local experts, or public officials? - Publish their proposal in an online publication? - Submit their proposal or proof of concept to a relevant local organization for consideration?